Ankit7623/Website-Layout-Project/README.md

-# Website-Layout-Project
-🌐 Responsive website layout project built using HTML5 &amp; CSS3 ✨ Clean UI, modern design, and beginner-friendly frontend structure 🚀 Focused on improving responsive web design and frontend development skills 💻
+🌐 Website Layout Project:-
+A simple and responsive website layout project built using HTML and CSS.
+This project focuses on creating a clean UI structure and improving frontend development skills.

+🚀 Features:-
+1.Responsive website layout
+2.Clean and modern design
+3.Structured sections and navigation 4.Beginner-friendly project
+5.Pure HTML & CSS implementation

+🛠️ Technologies Used:-
+HTML5
+CSS3

+📚 What I Learned:-
+Creating responsive layouts
+Using Flexbox/Grid for design
+Structuring webpages properly
+Improving UI design skills
+Writing clean frontend code

+🎯 Project Purpose:-
+This project was created to practice frontend development and improve website layout designing skills.